From Vegas to Macau III: Plot

-The film starts with the ending of From Vegas to Macau II where the cardshark Ken's (Chow Yun Fat) lifelong lover-nemesis, Molly (Carina Lau), skydives without her parachute from her private jet.
-She now appears to be trapped inside some sort of laser bubble — unconscious, naked and horribly airbrushed — while her admirer, mad scientist JC (Jacky Cheung) fumes about making Ken pay within his lair underneath Paradise Island, off the coast of Thailand.
-Over in Macau, Ken is busy having a meltdown over the wedding of the century of his daughter Rainbow (Kimmy Tong) to his godson Vincent (Shawn Yue).
-To help him snap out of it, his friend Mark (Nick Cheung) hypnotizes him into thinking Vincent is marrying his fat cousin.
-Things go very wrong when Michael (Andy Lau), the disciple of Ko Chun, phoned in with a warning to beware of JC, who has sent an explosive robot that looks like Michael to kill Ken.
-An explosion during the wedding causes both Rainbow and Vincent to fall into coma, while Ken and Mark are accused to have engulfed DOA's illicit money.
+The film starts with the ending of From Vegas to Macau II, where cardshark Ken's lifelong lover-nemesis, Molly, skydives without a parachute from her private jet.
+She now appears to be trapped inside some sort of laser bubble — unconscious, naked and horribly airbrushed — while her admirer, mad scientist JC, fumes about making Ken pay within his lair underneath Paradise Island, off the coast of Thailand.

+In Macau, Ken is busy having a meltdown over the wedding of the century of his daughter Rainbow to his godson Vincent.
+To help him snap out of it, his friend Mark hypnotizes him into thinking Vincent is marrying his fat cousin.
+Things go very wrong when Michael, the disciple of Ko Chun, phones in a warning to beware of JC, who has sent an explosive robot that looks like Michael to kill Ken.
+An explosion during the wedding causes both Rainbow and Vincent to each fall into a coma, while Ken and Mark are accused to have taken DOA's illicit money.
 Enraged, Ken swears to seek vengeance and to pursue the mastermind who has entangled them in his evil plans.

-Ken and Mark end up in prison, a convenient venue for them to play a card game using cigarettes as chips (so technically, it's not gambling), but are then abruptly rescued from a criminal raid and take refuge in Michael's home in Singapore.
-Michael's spacious pad, whose open layout looks suspiciously like a sound stage, serves as a cost-effective location for a lengthy stretch, while a gaggle of characters drop in and out to deliver trite gags.
-These range from a mildly irritating demo of wonky weapons by an ammo expert (Law Kar-ying), to a criminally infantile cake-throwing match.
-Two romantic arcs unfold — one between Ken's C-3PO doppelganger robot, Stupido, and Michael's femme-bot, Skinny; the other a love triangle involving Michael, Ko's younger sister Ko Fei (Li Yuchun) and Mark.
+Ken and Mark end up in prison, a convenient venue for them to play a card game using cigarettes as chips (so technically, it is not gambling), but are then abruptly rescued from a criminal raid and take refuge in Michael's home in Singapore.
+Michael's place serves as a cost-effective location for a lengthy stretch, while a gaggle of characters drop in and out to deliver gags.
+These range from a demonstration of wonky weapons by an expert to a cake-throwing match.
+Two romantic arcs unfold — one between Ken's C-3PO doppelganger robot, Stupido, and Michael's fembot, Skinny; the other a love triangle involving Michael, Ko's younger sister Ko Fei and Mark.